Scattering Theory of Chiral Edge Modes in Topological Magnon Insulators: Discussion

-where $U_{\text{2-eff}}(k_1,k_2)$ captures the effective interactions among the two chiral magnons of energies $\varepsilon(k_{1,2})$.
-The effective interaction $U_{\text{2-eff}}(k_1,k_2)$ is uniquely determined by the scattering phase $\phi(k_1,k_2)$ through methods from inverse scattering \cite{Korepin1993,Khokhlov2006,Kukulin1990}.
-At coincident momenta, one recovers the effective interaction previously introduced $c(k)=U_{\text{2-eff}}(k,k)$, and Eq.~\eqref{eq:eff_H_main} is mapped into the Lieb-Liniger model \cite{Lieb1963, Lieb1963a} describing galilean bosons with contact interactions.
-A brief account for the effective Hamiltonian and its small momentum limit is reported in the \supp.
-It will be intriguing to use Eq.~\eqref{eq:eff_H_main} as a building block for a full-fledged many-body effective description, and take advantage of both powerful analytical methods and advanced numerical techniques available in one dimension.
-Our study underscores the crucial influence of bulk spectra on the many-body behavior of edge states in topological magnon systems.
-It would be fascinating to observe the phenomenology we have presented in experiments, such as through the proposed injection-measurement protocol applied to topological magnon candidates such as CrI$_3$ \cite{Chen2018CrI3}.
+We have investigated the scattering of chiral edge magnons in a two-dimensional magnet subjected to an electric field gradient.
+By thoroughly analyzing the interactions among edge modes, we demonstrated their stability during scattering events and extracted their corresponding scattering phases, which fully captures the effective interactions.
+It would be intriguing to use \eq{eq:eff_H_main} as a building block for a full-fledged many-body effective description, and take advantage of both powerful analytical methods and advanced numerical techniques available in one dimension.
+For example, the long-wavelength dynamics of magnons with small relative momenta is that of one-dimensional bosons with contact interactions, i.e. the famous Lieb-Liniger integrable model \cite{Lieb1963, Lieb1963a}, whose thermodynamics \cite{takahashi2005thermodynamics} and hydrodynamics \cite{Bastianello2022} can be analytically studied.
+Our study highlights the critical role of bulk spectra in shaping the many-body behavior of edge states in topological magnon systems.
+It would be exciting to see the phenomena we describe realized experimentally, for instance, through the proposed injection-measurement protocol.
+Promising platforms include topological magnon candidates like CrI$_3$ \cite{Chen2018CrI3}, where recent STM experiments indicate signatures of in-gap edge magnons \cite{zhang2024}, or artificial magnetic ad-atom arrays that mimic magnetic chains, where spin-orbit coupling can enhance the AC phase \cite{Katsura2005}.